-Lovett Dental Gulfgate provides periodontal treatment by an ADA accredited dentist that completed the two or more extra years of postgraduate training to become a board-certified periodontist.
+Lovett Dental Gulfgate provides periodontal treatment by an ADA accredited dentist that completed two or more extra years of postgraduate training to become a board-certified periodontist.
 These dental specialists are tasked with diagnosing, treating, and preventing different forms of gum disease.
 Not only are our dentists trained in the latest techniques to treat gum disease, but they can also perform cosmetic dental procedures that include dental implants and restorative procedures like crowns and bridges.

 Causes and Symptoms of Periodontitis